RattleyCooper/Curl/README.md

 ```

 #### Preforming a multi-request
 You can send asynchronous requests as well!
+This can be accomplished through the use of curler by
+adding URLs to the request(this retains any options that have been set in Curler up to this point),
+or by adding cURL handles to the request.

 ```php
 $curler = new Curler('https://github.com/');